Bylaws of the

 Sec.
 3. It shall be the duty of the President to preside at meetings of the membership, Board of Directors and Executive Committee.
 He shall appoint all committees, to be ratified by the Board of Directors, except those whose appointment is provided for in these Bylaws.
 The President shall be a member ex-officio of all committees, except the Nominating Committee.

 The President shall perform such other duties as is customary for such an officer.
-He shall continue to serve as a member of the Board of Directors and the Executive Committee during the term of his immediate successor.
+He shall continue to serve as a member of the Board of Directors and the Executive Committee during the term of his immediate successor as Chairman of the Board.

 Sec.
 4. It shall be the duty of the First Vice-President (and the Second Vice-President in his absence) to perform all duties of the President during the absence of the President.
 Both Vice-Presidents shall serve as members of the Executive Committee during their term of office.